 Your voice as part of your community is incredibly important so we’ve pulled together some key information so you can start to get involved and influence political decisions.

-If you don’t think voting is important, please keep reading.
 Voting gives you the power to decide how the country is run, and whether you vote for a candidate or spoil your ballot, you are making a statement that you’re an involved, active citizen.
 Your right to vote is empowering and can make a difference, so don’t waste the opportunity.

 Who runs what?